danobi/dxuuu.xyz/src/libbpf-rs.md

 can read the BTF (that clang generates for the object file) and generate appropriate Rust definitions.
 These structures are then `mmap()`ed to the kernel at runtime.
 Global data is the most convenient way to communicate with BPF programs from userspace.
-Simply read and write values as you normally would.
-Note that `OpenRunqslowerSkel::rodata()` returns a mutable reference to the read-only data and `RunqslowerSkel::rodata()` returns immutable reference.
+Simply read and write values like usual.
+Note that `OpenRunqslowerSkel::rodata()` returns a mutable reference to the read-only data and `RunqslowerSkel::rodata()` returns an immutable reference.
 That's because constant values can only be set before the program is loaded into the kernel.
 Safety at work!